se-edu/se-book/gitAndGithub/pull/cli_3.md

    command: `git remote add {remote_name} {remote_repo_url}`<br>
    e.g., `git remote add upstream1 https://github.com/johndoe/foobar.git`

-1. Now you can pull from the new remote.<br>
+1. Now you can fetch or pull (pulling will fetch the branch _and_ merge the new code to the current branch) from the new remote.<br>
-   e.g., `git pull upstream1 master`
+   e.g., `git fetch upstream1 master` or `git pull upstream1 master`